hetalang/heta-specifications/syntax.md

     #importNS {space: target_ns, fromSpace: source_ns };
     ```

-1. **Class** part sets `class` property.
+1. The **Class** shortened property sets `class`.
 Particular Class defines a list of properties which can be set.
 This property is denoted by `@` symbol.
 List of possible classes can be found in [Classes](./classes) description.
 Classes names always starts from uppercase symbol.
 When you use Class symbol `@` the parser will replace the first lowercase symbol for the capital one.

     Example:
     ```heta